BatGap Logo

 David: Yeah, exactly.

-David: So there’s this reality taking place and it’s like … and so I have this sense of it.
+So there’s this reality taking place, and it’s like… And so I have this sense of it.
 And for me, now I understand why this unfolding is taking place.
-It’s not actually even for this lifetime, it’s for later on.
+It’s not actually even for this lifetime; it’s for later on.
 And it’s kind of like a training ground where I can clean up the karma and have these shifts so that it’s established and I can carry that forward.
 So yeah, it’s funny, you know.

-Most of the time, most of my friends, I don’t talk like this, most people I know, we talk about the movies or good restaurants or whatever like that.
+Most of the time, most of my friends, I don’t talk like this.
+Most people I know, we talk about the movies or good restaurants or whatever.
 And it’s just, you know, I have a normal life.
-Even people that are quite close to me, often I don’t get into a lot of this stuff because it’s just so abstract.
+Even with people who are quite close to me, often I don’t get into a lot of this stuff because it’s just so abstract.

 Rick: Well, you know me, this is all I’m interested in.
 I also like movies and restaurants.